odoo/documentation/content/applications/websites/website/pages/seo.rst

 Odoo automatically compresses uploaded images and converts them to `Webp`.
 With this file format, photos are smaller, which increases the page loading speed and, therefore, gives a better ranking in SEO.
-All images used in Odoo official themes are also compressed by default.
+All images used in Odoo official :doc:`themes <../web_design/themes>` are also compressed by default.
 If you are using a third-party theme, it may provide images that are not compressed efficiently.

 **To modify an image** from your website, select the image, click :guilabel:`Edit`, then go to the :guilabel:`Customize` tab, and adapt the :guilabel:`Format` in the :guilabel:`Image` section.